morriscox/Rules-of-Tech-Support/Rules of Tech Support - users will.md

 #### Rule W81 - Users will think that your software/setup is responsible for any issues they face.

 #### Rule W82 - Users will think that if one thing works then everything else will.

-Rule W93 - User will ask you questions about things that you don't know exist.
+#### Rule W83 - Users will ask you questions about things that you don't know exist.

+#### Rule W84 - Users will mash buttons until errors go away.